This Day in History: Happy Medal of Honor Day!

 More than 3,500 recipients have been awarded the Medal of Honor since 1861, but nearly half of these were awarded to Civil War veterans.
 Those statistics sound odd at first, but it’s worth remembering that the criteria for the Medal have changed over time.

-Today, of course, the requirements are much tougher.
+Today, of course, Medal requirements are much tougher.
 A potential recipient must be nominated by someone else.
 Medals are awarded for an act of “personal bravery or self-sacrifice so conspicuous as to clearly distinguish the individual above his or her comrades.”
 It must involve “risk of life” and “[i]ncontestable proof” of the act.

 Perhaps one simple statistic reflects how much things have changed:

 From the Civil War until World War II, only 3 percent of Medals were awarded posthumously.
-Things changed drastically after the Greatest Generation went off to war!
+Things changed drastically after the Greatest Generation went off to war.
 Since then, more than 60 percent of Medals have been awarded posthumously.

 That liberty is still worth fighting for today.